Democratic Party of Kosovo: Controversies

 MPs Rrustem Mustafa and Latif Gashi resigned their offices in 2015 after receiving confirmed sentenced for war crimes.
 In April 2016, PDK MP Azem Syla was sought for arrest in connection to a large criminal group which appropriated socially owned property located in Prishtina’s suburbs amounting 30 million EUR.

-Seven out of ten current mayors belonging to the PDK are suspected, have been charged or convicted of abuse of office and other criminal activity.
+Seven out of ten current mayors belonging to the PDK have been investigated, charged or convicted of abuse of office and other criminal activity.
 Sami Lushtaku of Skenderaj has been sentenced to 12 years for war crimes while he is being investigated for a corruption case.
 He ran for mayoral reelections and is serving in office both from prison.
 Nexhat Demaku of Drenas has been sentenced to one year and is being investigated in another case.
 Salim Jenuzi of Dragash was charged but found not guilty.
 Bajram Mulaku of Vushtrria and Begzad Sinani of Kamenica were investigated but not charged.
 Sinani is again under investigation for alleged illegal hunting.
 Former Lipjan mayor Shukri Buja was sentenced to four months suspended imprisonment for not declaring property to the Anti-Corruption agency, while Vitia Mayor Nexhmedin Arifi to 18 months suspended imprisonment for misuse of official position.
 Xhabir Zharku of Kaçanik was convicted to three years in prison for threats related to a privatisation case and illegal possession of a firearm forcing him to resign his position but was allowed to escape to Sweden where he now lives.
 Ramadan Muja of Prizren was convicted by a court of first instance.
 The case has been returned to retrial meanwhile Muja has run for and won a second term as mayor.
 Former Ferizaj Mayor Bajrush Xhemajli started serving a two-year sentence in 2014 after being convicted for killing a person in a traffic accident in 2009.
 The prosecution also investigated the former mayor of Gjilan Qemal Mustafa for road tenders but did not file charges.
 Sokol Bashota of Klina was being investigated for abuse of office in 2016.

 In 2000 the brother of PDK leader Hashim Thaçi Gani Thaçi was found during a raid in Prishtina with a million German marks (500,000 euros) in cash.
 The origin of the money was uncertain.

 Former Interior Minister Bajram Rexhepi was in office when about 1.5 million euros were embezzled is a case related to the production of passports by an Austrian company.
 Later about 200,000 of them were discovered in a chauffeur of Kadri Veseli.
 Adem Grabovci, leader of PDK parliamentary group, was involved in the "Pronto" scandal, a leak of audio recordings of an EULEX investigation, in which Adem Grabovci, Hashim Thaçi and Vlora Çitaku discuss employment of an uncle of Grabovci, Curr Gjoci.
 Shortly afterwards, Gjoci was appointed Director of the University Clinical Centre in Prishtina.
 In another scandal Grabovci's sons beat several police officers.
 They were sentenced to a prison sentence of six months which converted to 3,000 EUR fine each.